Negatseg/text-editor/README.md

 # Text Editor Starter Code
+Introduction:
 This webpage is implemented for a learning purpose in bootscamp.
 It is regarding PWA.
-It is open source for teh public and anyone who wants to modify thi scode can do so.
+It is open source for the public and anyone who wants to modify thi scode can do so.
+The application used technologies like express servers and is deployed to Render cloud.
+The url of the api is provided below.

 Acceptance criteria:
 GIVEN a text editor web application